 - The digital finger printing form with BRSS account information should be given at the same time the orange card is given to staff.

 Once staff have completed the digital finger printing the receipt must immediately be turned in to Katherine Johnson.
 They will not be given access to Nugent Hall or individual residents rooms until the Inquiry Response form is received from the Illinois State Police and/or FBI and is clear of findings.

 In addition to the above process, it is important to do the following:

-- An Illinois State Police Criminal Background check must be completed for all PA staff, including any PA staff you personally hire.
-You need to provide the name and birthdate of any staff you personally hire to Katherine Johnson, as soon as you offer a position to someone.
+- An Illinois State Police Criminal Background check must be completed for all PA staff before beginning work, including any PA staff you personally hire.
+You need to provide the name and UIN of any staff you personally hire to Katherine Johnson, as soon as you offer a position to someone.
 There is NO EXCEPTION to this and it must be done immediately .
-This information must be written on the Green card when submitted to the ASsociate Director.
+This information must be written on the Green card when submitted to the Associate Director.

 PAs hired privately by students can only work for that student, unless or until the PA completes the BRSS application and training process.